SoftwareAG/c8y-docs/content/machine-learning/machine-learning-introduction-bundle/mle-overview.md

 #### Machine Learning User

-Users with the global role “Machine Learning User” would have limited access to Machine Learning Engine.
+Users with the global role “Machine Learning User” have limited access to Machine Learning Engine.
 Users with this role can perform the following operations:
 * View models, resources, model groups, pipelines
 * View the properties of all the above mentioned artifacts